stripe/stripe-ios/README.md

 ## Requirements

-The Stripe iOS SDK is compatible with apps supporting iOS 9 and above and requires at least Xcode 10.1.
+The Stripe iOS SDK requires Xcode 10.1 or later and is compatible with apps targeting iOS 9 or above.

 ## Getting Started